Dolapo-Mosuro/Git-Task-1/README.md

 Open a second Branch
 Push a single page to Git-Task-1 Repository
 Page should have:
--Full name, email,slack username, tracks and Courses
+-Full name,
+-email
+-Slack username
+-Tracks
+-Courses